Christian Bernard Tan, PhD. is currently a Senior Lecturer at The University of Saint Joseph, Faculty of Creative Industries.

 Teaching, Thinking + Reaching

-Whilst at USJ, Bernard had taught both undergraduate and postgraduate modules in the areas of English Language, Philosophy, Psychology, Education, Management, Design, Communication and even Mathematics.
+Whilst at USJ, Bernard had taught both undergraduate and postgraduate modules in the areas of English Language, Philosophy, Psychology, Education, Management, Design, Communication and even Mathematics for Architects.

 Bernard was also involved with teacher training.
 Specifically, he conducted workshops on Creativity related topics for an interesting mix of in-service teachers which proved to be popular.
 Subsequently, Bernard supervised and mentored in-service teachers - from top-tiered schools such as Pui Ching Middle School, Yuet Wah College, Escola Portuguesa de Macau, etc. - enrolled in USJ´s one-year PGDE program.
 His supervisory support included a high degree of academic challenge, substantial mentor‐mentee interaction, and encouragement to explore research proven experiential pedagogies which led to an enriching PGDE educational experience.
 Needless to say, most of mentees flourished under his mentorship, completed their postgraduate studies with confidence and success, and eventually found better teaching careers in Macau and beyond.